esphome/esphome-docs/components/climate/bang_bang.rst

 The interaction with this component via the Home Assistant user interface is also different than what is seen on most common residential thermostats.
-Generally speaking, most thermostats allow either one or two set points -- one of them is associated with heating while the other with cooling.
+Generally speaking, most thermostats allow either one or two set points -- one of them is associated with heating while the other with cooling, and this is exactly how the :doc:`thermostat <thermostat>` component uses them.
 If you set the "heat" set point to 20 °C, most people assume this means the temperature will be kept as close to 20 °C as possible.
-The same is true for the upper set point, for
-cooling: if you set a temperature of 22 °C, most people assume the system will keep the temperature as close to 22 °C as possible.
+The same is true for the upper set point, for cooling: if you set a temperature of 22 °C, most people assume the system will keep the temperature as close to 22 °C as possible.

 The bang-bang controller does not use the set points this way.
 If you set the lower set point to 20 °C and set the upper set point to 22 °C, then *the temperature will be brought as high as 22 °C but go no lower than 20 °C.*